Revenue in the OTT Video segment is projected to reach US$1,030.00m in 2022.

-The largest segment is Video Streaming (SVoD) with a market volume of US$513m in 2021.
+The largest segment is OTT Video Advertising with a market volume of US$542.30m in 2022.

-The average revenue per user (ARPU) in the OTT Video segment is projected to amount to US$110.54 in 2021.
+The average revenue per user (ARPU) in the OTT Video segment is projected to amount to US$132.70 in 2022.

 The usage share of Netflix amounts to an estimated 35% of the Videostreaming (SVoD) segment and the selected region in 2020.